-If you love art and want to discover the place of women in this great History, attend this course on the stand and the will of independence of women artists in the years 1780 - 1852.
+If you love art and want to discover the place of women in this great History, attend this course on the years 1852-1960, a time when Art as a whole underwent a great mutation, which will benefit women.

 Led by Sonia Brunel, lecturer at the Réunion des musées nationaux - Grand Palais and a passionate and experienced art historian, you will approach art in a new way through a female prism.

-Women have been the great forgotten of artistic creation.
+For a long time, women have been the forgotten ones in artistic creation.
 However, they have been more numerous than we think to want to impose themselves alongside their male colleagues.
 They invested little by little various artistic practices to which they brought all their creativity.
 But not without difficulties!
 Famous, forgotten or unknown, let's discover these remarkable women!

 A reservation is valid for 1 person.

 Once the reservation is validated, you will receive a link from the following email: firstname.lastname@example.org.
 This is a personal and non-transferable link.
 Please check your spams for the reception of this link.

 The videoconference course requires a sufficient internet connection and adapted equipment to access the internet network.

 RV: The link to access the videoconference is available on your ticket and on your purchase confirmation email.
 Log in 15 minutes before the start of the class.

 Note: Do not share this link with other users, it has been specifically assigned to you.

 For your information, the replay of the lecture will be available for 1 week.